jtljac/YetAnotherArduinoWiegandLibrary-32-bit/README.md

 _Support multiple data formats_!
 - It can detect the message size format automatically!
-- 4, 8, 26 and 34 bits are tested and work fine
+- 4, 8, 26, 32, and 34 bits are tested and work fine
 - Should work with other formats (Let me know)

 _It is event-driven_!
-- You don't pool all the time checking if there is a card -- a callback will tell you when there is one.
+- You don't poll all the time checking if there is a card -- a callback will tell you when there is one.
 - The extra `void*` parameter on the callbacks are useful if you are using multiple Wiegand instances in your code.

 _It is hardware-agnostic_!